cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 When opening a world containing an e-puck robot, Webots displays the e-puck control window (which also appears when you double-click on the e-puck robot).
-This window is depicted in [this figure](#the-e-puck-control-window-for-simulation).
+This window is depicted in [this figure](using-the-e-puck-robot.md#the-e-puck-control-window-for-simulation).
 It allows visualizing the devices of the robot.
 The distance measurements are displayed in red, outside the body of the robot.
 The light measurements are displayed in yellow, above the distance measurements.
 The 10 LEDs are displayed in black when off and red (or green) when on.
 The motor speeds are displayed in blue, and the motor position is displayed in the Encoder box in the bottom right hand corner of the window.
 The camera image (if present), the ground sensor values (if present) and the accelerometer values are displayed in the corresponding boxes on the right side of the window.

 This e-puck control window appears because the `robotWindow` field of the `DifferentialWheel` node in the world file was set to "e-puck\_window".
 Changing